Judith Livingston

 Artist's Background

-Judith Livingston was born in Woodstock, Ontario.
+Judith was born in Woodstock, Ontario.
 After graduating from Woodstock Collegiate Institute, she attended London Teachers' College, where she graduated with Honours.
-That same year she married, and together with her husband, their careers took them to Collingwood, London, then to British Columbia in 1978.
-Their North Vancouver property was the dividing line between North Vancouver’s urban setting and the untamed forest of British Columbia’s Coastal Mountains.
-The woodlands, trails and canyons winding up from their property to the higher elevations, inspired her artistic side.
+That same year she married Mike Livingston, whom she first met on Long Point near Port Rowan in an earlier summer.
+Together their careers took them to Collingwood, London, Kitchener, then to British Columbia in 1978.
+Their North Vancouver property was the dividing line between North Vancouver’s urban setting and the untamed regions of British Columbia’s Coastal Mountains.
+The canyons and trails, winding outward from their property, inspired her artistic side and her focus returned to the arts.

-It is at this time her focus returned to the arts.
 Respected art patron Muriel Olsen, encouraged her to exhibit her art and her first public exhibitions were held in British Columbia: St. David’s Exhibition in West Vancouver (1978); The Canadiana Exhibition in Vancouver (1979); and The Kiwanis Exhibition in North Vancouver (1980).

-In 1988 she was introduced to art patron, Kathleen McKay, with whom Group of Seven Artist, Frederick Horsman Varley lived in his later years.
-This led to an invitation in 1989 to join a Committee, working with the Town of Markham, to bring Frederick Varley back to Unionville.
-This was the beginning of her involvement with, what was to become, The Frederick Horsman Varley Art Gallery of Markham.
-The Varley Committee, which she chaired, was instrumental in laying the groundwork for this endeavour, and in 1997 The Frederick Horsman Varley Art Gallery of Markham was opened to the public.
-Kathleen McKay's historic house on Main Street Unionville was opened as The Kathleen Gormley McKay Art Centre, an Exhibition Gallery for local and regional artists.
+In 1988 she was introduced to art patron, Kathleen McKay, with whom Group of Seven artist, Frederick Horsman Varley lived in his later years.
+This led to an invitation in 1989 to join a Committee, working with Markham, to bring Frederick Varley back to the historic Village of Unionville.
+Her first goal was directing the conversion of Kathleen McKay's house to The Fred Varley Art Centre.

-Every fall since 2000, she has exhibited her Parks and Woodlands paintings of Ontario at The McKay.
-During her 2004 Hiking Trails of Ontario Exhibition, she was honoured by a visit and discussion of her work by The Governor General of Canada, The Right Honourable Adrienne Clarkson.
+The McKay Art Centre Gallery in Unionville has been the home for her Parks and Woodlands paintings of Ontario.
+During her 2004 "Hiking Trails of Ontario" Art Exhibition, she was honoured by a visit and discussion of her work by The Governor General of Canada, The Right Honourable Adrienne Clarkson.

 Artist Contact Information